 Prostitution is legal in Denmark, Sweden, and the Netherlands, but each country has vastly different approaches and policies regarding sex work.
 Delve into how national cultures construct their own narratives about sex, gender, and rights, and how they grapple with conflicting views on sex for sale.

-Focus on prostitution as a parallel or grey economy in Europe.
-You will gain insight into the historical, cultural, and political aspects of prostitution in Scandinavia and Europe.
-You will also examine prostitution from various perspectives – from sex workers, customers, and anti-trafficking advocacy groups, to law enforcement officials and politicians.
+This course focuses on prostitution as a parallel or grey economy in Europe.
+You gain insight into the historical, cultural, and political aspects of prostitution in Scandinavia and other European countries such as the Netherlands and Sweden.
+You also examine prostitution from different perspectives ranging from sex workers, customers, and anti-trafficking advocacy groups, to law enforcement officials and politicians.

 Week-Long Study Tour: Amsterdam-The Hague